 Put out the stator and check with your naked eyes, maybe wires were disconnected, the thermal system was damaged, coil insulation was distorted.
 Check the connection between the stator and the rotor, or the magnet was displaced from its position.
 These bad signs are notifying you to change the previous stator.

-These four testing methods are enough to find out the situation of any stator or if you are not understanding the facts, please contact the experienced riders or a motorcycle mechanic.
+These four testing methods are enough to find out the situation of any stator or if you are not understanding the facts, please contact the experienced riders or a dirt bike mechanic.

 What causes a stator to fail?